Fund EcoMarket

 This spans many sectors where capital intensity meets technology, with autos, IT and infrastructure/utilities the most relevant.
 We carried out in depth back-testing on these sectors, and our idea generation screen highlights companies who perform best on metrics most correlated with alpha generation and this is where our analysts focus their attention.

-We have also integrated an internal sustainability score into this part of the process.
-This indicator assesses companies across various sustainability and ESG factors that we’ve identified as being likely to have a financial impact on a company, with each company appraised relative to its sector.
+We have also integrated an internal sustainability indicator into this part of the process.
+This indicator assesses companies across various sustainability and ESG factors that we've identified as being likely to have a financial impact on a company, with each company appraised relative to its sector.
 Once a company screens to be included in stage 3 (Fundamental Analysis), we perform our own sustainability analysis of the company.
-This is an integral part of investment process as we believe that companies with strong sustainability characteristics and who minimise their negative externalities will outperform over time.
+This is an integral part of the investment process as we believe that companies with strong sustainability characteristics and who minimise their negative externalities will outperform over time.

 The first stage of our fundamental analysis process is focused on the company’s business model and whether it fits with our requirement for structural growth, sustainable returns and competitive advantage.
-At this stage we also carry out our own sustainability analysis by assessing the externalities generated by the company.
+At this stage we also carry out our own sustainability analysis by assessing the positive and negative externalities generated by the company.
 When we are comfortable that the company fulfils our requirement and there are no material sustainability risks, we take it forward to a second, more detailed stage of fundamental analysis.

 We also conduct detailed fundamental analysis of sub-sectors and technologies exposed to the transition to a low carbon economy.
-We build sector supply and demand models (e.g., our proprietary global 2 degree model) and undertake thematic research which is presented in our thought pieces “Energy 3.0” which can be found on our website and here..
+We build sector supply and demand models (e.g., our proprietary global 2 degree model) and undertake thematic research which is presented in our thought pieces “Energy 3.0” which can be found on our website and here.
 This helps us to inform and stress test our company models.

 The key areas of our company research are described below:

-Company analysis
+Company Analysis

 The investment team works through a rigorous checklist for each investment idea.
 We want to find the best companies in our universe which are intrinsically undervalued.
 Clean balance sheets and clear business models are a competitive advantage in many parts of this volatile sector.